pocket-fox/notes/Permanent/Geometric_Distribution.typ

 = Geometric Distribution

-Supposing $X$ is the number of independent *Bernoulli trials* up to and including the $1^"st"$ success.
-Then $X$ has a geometric distribution.
+Supposing $X$ is the number of independent *Bernoulli trials* up to and including the $1^"st"$ success, then $X$ has a geometric distribution.
+We are counting the number of coin flips until a success.
 This is written:
 $
   X tilde.op "Geom"(p)\
   "with probability mass function"\